-Edited by Melvin Magadia, Anonymous, Lynn, Julia Moliere and 2 others
+Edited by Melvin Magadia, Lynn, Julia Moliere, Eng and 1 other

 Bath time provides a perfect opportunity to bond with your kids.
 It's a lot of fun, and can even be educational.
 But some kids don't like bath time and fight it.
 They may associate the bath with unpleasant experiences like getting soap in their eyes, enduring cold water, slipping on a wet floor.

 Luckily there are plenty of tricks parents can do to make bath time fun for their Kids.
 Below are just a few ideas:

 - 1Mix bath time with play time.Taking a bath doesn't have to be a chore: add toys and playfulness to make bath time fun for your kids.
 Get a toy boat and watch how it floats in the water.
 Throw in some rose petals and experiment with how different things float.
 You can even paint the water blue with a safe dye and pretend to be mermaids.Advertisement

 - 2Bring in the water toys.Rubber duckies are great, but try mini water guns for some messy, silly fun or waterproof books for a calmer bath experience.Advertisement